Sedatekinci4/SedatP/CoinFlip/README.md

-This program simply flip an imaginary coin and stores the heads and tails count until user choices to exit the program
+This program simply flips an imaginary coin and then stores the heads and tails count until user choices to exit the program

 EXAMPLE OUTPUT
 ------------------------------------------------------------------------